 - Scores will be sorted into various age categories – see below – so you can see where you come with your peers, but please note, qualification for the Grand Final will be based on gender and overall scores, not age.

 We have now updated our age categories so they are aligned with the IFSC Youth Categories.
-The changes for the bouldering leagues is below.
+The changes for the Winter bouldering league is below.
 To see the age categories for our other comps, see our dedicated Web Page

 |EVENT YEAR (BEGINS)||YEAR OF BIRTH|

 |2020||In or before 1974||1975 to 2002||2003||2004||2005||2006||2007||2008|

 WHAT CAN YOU WIN?